creachadair/dnd/README.md

 # Dartmouth Name Directory Client

+* N.B.: The Dartmouth Name Directory and the systems it served have been decommissioned, so the code here is primarily of historical interest.
+Some of the links below are broken.

 Copyright (C) 2004-2007 Michael J. Fromberger, All Rights Reserved.

 The file "dnd.py" implements a client for the Dartmouth Name Directory (DND), a